domenicweber/lrthw_exercises/chapter_3/Readme.md

 I understand the irb is a funciton that allows you do to math directly in iTerm2 and doesn't require "puts" you just type in math and get answers...like a normal calculator

+##### On Floats
+The math "seems" wrong b/c most programming languages use integers without floats.
+As we learned in the Learn to Program PDF you can't check 4.37 emails or have 6.75 eggs, so the program rounds up